raganwald/method-combinators/README.md

 tl;dr
 ---

-This library gives you some handy function combinators you can use to make [Method Decorators] in CoffeeScript or JavaScript:
+This library gives you some handy function combinators you can use to make [Method Decorators] in CoffeeScript or [JavaScript][js]:

 [Method Decorators]: https://github.com/raganwald/homoiconic/blob/master/2012/08/method-decorators-in-coffeescript.md#method-decorators-in-coffeescript "Method Decorators in CoffeeScript"